UPDATED JULY 2020

-While in massage school, my teachers would time and time again remind us that the skin is the largest organ of the body with thousands of nerve cells, blood vessels and sweat glands.
+The skin is the largest organ of the body with thousands of nerve cells, blood vessels and sweat glands.
 The skin is in the embryonic phase of baby’s development from one of the layers of the brain.
 This connectedness of the mind-body starts around the 3-4th week of embryo development.
 The outer layer (there are three total) develops into the skin, brain, and the nervous system.
 This connection between the skin and nervous system has such profound effects on the infant.

 Does your baby knead a massage?

-There are three positive experiences that a premature infant and mother/father can have while in the NICU: kangaroo care, breastfeeding, and infant massage.
+There are three positive experiences that a premature infant and caregiver can have while in the NICU: kangaroo care, breastfeeding, and infant massage.
 Massage contributes to healthy development, but especially helps premature infants with brain growth, weight gain, improved circulation, helps mature the nervous system and improves bonding between parent and baby.
 Yes, infant massage does reduce infant’s stress levels due to the NICU environment, and the premature infant can learn how to relax.

 For mothers who are breastfeeding, massage can actually help stimulate prolactin, the hormone that increases milk production.
 For fathers, I find teaching them massage is crucial to help them bond with their baby.
 It also helps fathers to feel comfortable touching and handling their baby.
 They often feel they will hurt their babies since dad’s hands are usually larger than the mom’s and they are afraid of their child’s fragility.

 It’s important to note that parents should only perform infant massage in the NICU with the approval of their baby’s medical team.